I say the capital gains tax loophole is immoral and stupid. You

 This is called corruption.
 This is not an investment that created employment.
 If Georgie wants to take it as a capital gain, I would care less if only it doesn't get taxed at half off because he said he didn't work for it.
 BS.

 (I read in a Google search in a 1992 LA times article report George Mitchell, the supposedly leftist leader of the left, talking about Democrat willingness to accept capital gains tax cuts in *1992*, a decade earlier!
 Wow, the New Democrats are Tools of the wealthy too!
 If we can't get control of one party or another, we're done for.)If you want to give a tax benefit to employers for employing more people, then please make it a payroll reduction.
 The benefit should follow the performance.
 So I say, tax them double instead of half based on the passiveness of their income (double because it's certainly at least twice as easy for an employer to make the money that that employer doesn't works for as to make the money the employer does work for), in the spirit of easy money taxation.
-And then turn around and give the employer back a partial credit against tax on passive income of up to 7.6% against the additional payroll they pay (that covers for the company's contributions to Social Security and Medicare).
+And then turn around and give the employer back a partial credit against tax on passive income of up to 7.6% of the additional payroll they pay (that number covers the company's contributions to Social Security and Medicare).
 Listen, your point is that paying employees should cost companies less, not that companies should be able to be parasites with or without employees.
 George Mitchell's LLC is a parasite company, and does not justify a tax loophole for those who don't work.
 But a company that puts lots of people to work, okay that's worth something.
 Just do it in a way where you aren't making trust fund babies into slackers.
 Okay?
 Because we want a better world here, not a worse one.
 Did I make any sense here?